Hentaiartz/SayukaAPI/README.md

 # SayukaAPI

 Sayuka api is a very simple api but that fulfills its purpose- All the api only use .json simple but easy to use.
+If you like the API and you want it to continue, please do not abuse it so it does not crash.

 # Base url
 ```https://raw.githubusercontent.com/Hentaiartz/SayukaAPI```